Manage and maintain multilingual content that integrates seamlessly with Plone.

-- Both the ‘Properties’ tab and the ‘Manage Translations’ menu item allows you to change the language to ‘neutral’ again.
+- Both the ‘Categorization’ tab and the ‘Manage Translations’ menu item allows you to change the language of an item.
 The difference is that the latter also performs some restrictions to only display sane values, while the former display all languages.
 We recommend using the ‘Manage Translations’ entry in the Translate pulldown.

 - Can I make an already translated content be language independent again?

 - Yes.
 You just need to change the language to ‘neutral’.
 This only works on ‘Categorization’ tab of an item.